 One night I decided to try something different.
 I left all the lights off and whispered to her when I took her out.
 Then when we came back inside, I lifted her back over the baby gate and climbed back into bed.
 It only took her a few times to realize it was time for sleep not playtime.

-Also, when it's time for bed, Nick and I yawn loudly a few times.
+Also, when it's time for bed, hubby and I yawn loudly a few times.
 She usually starts yawning herself and settles right down!